gin66/FastAccelStepper/README.md

 * speed/acceleration can be varied while stepper is running
 * Auto enable mode: stepper motor is enabled before movement and disabled afterwards
 * No float calculation (use own implementation of poor man float: 8 bit mantissa+8 bit exponent)
+* Provide API to each stepper's command queue (15 commands long)

 The library is in use with A4988, but other driver ICs could work, too.

 ## Usage

+Using the high level interface with ramp up/down:

 ```
 #include "FastAccelStepper.h"